ComplexNetTSP/Bstream/README.md

 # Bstream

-## install
+## Install

-Bstream requires Python 3.4, 3.5, or 3.6.
+**Bstream** requires Python 3.4, 3.5, or 3.6.
 If you do not already have a Python environment configured on your computer, please see the instructions for installing the full scientific Python stack.
+For more information about **Bstream**  please refer to  the [Documentation](https://complexnettsp.github.io/Bstream/).

 ### Install the development version with conda